How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 It is interesting

-It is well-known fact that the most venerable geniuses of all times who left behind a valuable legacy for humanity experienced a lot of mental health issues, including acute anxiety and panic attacks.
+It is a well-known fact that the most venerable geniuses of all time who left behind a valuable legacy for humanity experienced a lot of mental health issues, including acute anxiety and panic attacks.

 Nietzsche, Dostoevsky, Schopenhauer, Beethoven, Tolstoy, Hemingway, Van Gogh – the list is endless.